-Advantages Disadvantages Implementation Steps New revenue stream City does not have direct homeless services programs Develop homelessness plan or adopt County's plan Gives Council ability to direct funds where they see a need Amount of funds not predictable annually Create project list or list of program to direct funds to Reduces funds available for exisiting regional services Request funds
+Advantages Disadvantages Implementation Steps New revenue stream City does not have direct homeless services programs Develop homelessness plan or adopt County's plan Gives Council ability to direct funds where they see a need Amount of funds not predictable annually Create project list or list of program to direct funds to Request funds

 ACTION 5.
-Set Aside a Higher Percentage of City's Budget for Social Services
+Set Aside a Higher Percentage of City's General Fund for "Community Investment Partnerships" for Social Services

 Currently, the City sets aside 0.5% of its annual budget for social services.
-United Way of Thurston County,

-Thurston County Health and Human Services, and the Cities of Lacey, Olympia, and Tumwater created the Community Investment Partnership (CIP).
+United Way of Thurston County, Thurston County Health and Human Services, and the Cities of Lacey, Olympia, and Tumwater created the Community Investment Partnership (CIP).
 The CIP members work together and join resources to address common needs in meeting basic health and human service needs in the Thurston County Region.
 The CIP solicits proposals to fund \$630,000 (projected 2017 amount) in projects.
 The priority for use of these funds is for programs that increase educational success and resiliency of at-risk children and families and programs that meet the basic needs of at-risk populations.
-As an alternative to using the CIP budget line item, the City could create additional budget items the same way it funds the Veterans Hub, Senior Center, GRUB, Together!, and other special projects.
-This which would allow the City to direct funds as it saw fit, rather than a large pool of funds distributed like the CIP.
+An alternative to using the CIP budget line item, would be to create an additional budget item in the same way the City funds the Veterans Hub and Senior Center, which would allow the City to direct funds as it saw fit, rather than a large pool of funds distributed like the CIP.